microsoft/vscode-docs/docs/cpp/config-wsl.md

 ![Remote context in the Status bar](images/wsl/wsl-status-bar.png)

 If you click on the Remote Status bar item, you will see a dropdown of Remote commands appropriate for the session.
 For example, if you want to end your session running in WSL, you can select the **Close Remote Connection** command from the dropdown.
+Running `code .` from your WSL command prompt will restart VS Code running in WSL.

 The **code .** command opened VS Code in the current working folder, which becomes your "workspace".
 As you go through the tutorial, you will see three files created in a `.vscode` folder in the workspace: